 Now that you’ve completed some of the big-picture planning, it’s time to get down to some of the finer details involved with starting a small business.
 One of the points to note about how to start a business is that you’ll have more paperwork and legal requirements to fulfill when you begin than at any other point in your business.
 This being said, however, taking the time to properly establish your new business from the start will save you time, effort—and potentially even greater consequences—down the line.

 Therefore, the first of these “official” tasks on your new business to-do list is to decide on a business entity structure for your business.
 The structure you choose will impact how you file state and federal business taxes, the roles of different team members, and how you can be held liable in the event that a customer or other stakeholder files a legal claim against your business.

 Because of the long-term and potentially weighty impact of your chosen business structure, it’s a good idea to consult a business attorney to help you make this choice.
 Here’s a quick primer into the various business structures you can choose from:

 This is the most basic form of business structure, in which you alone own the company and are responsible for any liabilities associated with it.
 If you plan to operate a service business and won’t be taking on fixed assets or hiring any employees, a sole proprietorship might be the perfect structure for you.

-This business structure is very similar to a regular C corporation… With one notable exception: S Corporations are taxed at the individual business owner level, rather than being taxed corporately.
-If you think you may need the structure of a corporation but don’t want to mess with complicated dividend filings, an S Corporation might be a great middle ground for you.
+In contrast, S-corporation income passes through to a business owner’s personal tax return.
+If you think you may need the structure of a corporation but don’t want to mess with complicated dividend filings, an S-corporation might be a great middle-ground for you.

 Limited Liability Company (LLC)